mpampuch/nextflow-notes/README.md

 ![Nextflow example](what-is-nextflow.png)

 The central tenant of Nextflow is generating pipelines with 100% reproducibility.
 Most bioinformatic studies use multiple softwares and languages all with different versions.
 This makes reproducibility very difficult as you have to go back and figure out what softwares, versions and what dependancies were used.
-Worst off different softwares can work differently depending on what machine you have or might not work on some machines at all.
-With Nextflow, if you use it correctly and follow all the best practices, your data analysis pipelines should be fully reproducible at any time and on any machine if you provide it the same input data.
+Worst off different softwares might not work on certain machines or even can work differently depending on what machine you are running the analysis on, resulting in different statistical calculations and outputs from the same input data (see https://doi.org/10.1038/nbt.3820 for more information).
+With Nextflow, if you use it correctly and follow all the best practices, your data analysis pipelines should be fully reproducible regardless of when or where it is run.

-For more information see: https://doi.org/10.1038/nbt.3820

 ## Running Nextflow